 The Genesis Centre has incubated successful technology-based companies that were conceived and/or developed through faculty and student research.
 One of them, Verafin, has just secured the largest venture funding deal in a Canadian company to date: over half a billion dollars.

 The Memorial Centre for Entrepreneurship offers entrepreneurial students foundational training, encouragement, guidance, access to funding and connections to create high-growth businesses.
-In 2018-19, MCE assisted 3 newly incorporated companies, worked with 96 entrepreneurial projects and startups, and mentored 113 students.
+In 2019-20, MCE worked with 180 entrepreneurial projects and startups, and mentored 202 students, almost doubling numbers from 2018-19 when they worked with 96 entrepreneurial projects and startups, and mentored 113 students.

 The Entrepreneurship Training Program (ETP) is a first-of-its-kind, federally funded training program designed to foster immigrant opportunity entrepreneurship.
 Originally intended to support international graduate student entrepreneurs, ETP is offered to all graduate students at Memorial in both face-to-face and online forms.
 Almost 300 graduate students have been supported through this program, and in 2018-19 enrolment in ETP tripled.